iconify/documentation/documents/pages/tools/tools2/icon/svgo.md

 ## Usage

-Function has only the following parameters:
+Function has the following parameters:

 - `[prop]svg`, `[type]SVG`.
 Icon instance.
 - `[prop]options`, `[type]object`.
 Options (optional).

 Function is asynchronous.
+That means you need to handle it as `[class]Promise` instance, usually by adding `[js]await` before function call.

 ## Options